-Using Microsoft cloud app security controls in Power BI (preview)
+Using Microsoft Cloud App Security controls in Power BI

-You can configure Microsoft Cloud App Security for all sorts of apps and services, not only Power BI.
-Cloud App Security is a Microsoft service that protects apps and devices, and is managed through its own dashboard.
+You can configure Cloud App Security for all sorts of apps and services, not only Power BI.
 You’ll need to configure Cloud App Security to work with Power BI to benefit from Cloud App Security protections for your Power BI data and analytics.
-For more information about Cloud App Security, including an overview of how it works, the dashboard, and app risk scores, see Microsoft Cloud App Security documentation.
+For more information about Cloud App Security, including an overview of how it works, the dashboard, and app risk scores, see the Cloud App Security documentation.

-- MCAS: Provides OCAS capabilities for all supported apps, part of EMS E5 and M365 E5 suites.
+- Microsoft Cloud App Security: Provides Cloud App Security capabilities for all supported apps, part of the EMS E5 and Microsoft 365 E5 suites.

-- OCAS: Provides MCAS capabilities only for Office 365, part of the Office E5 suite.
+- Office 365 Cloud App Security: Provides Cloud App Security capabilities only for Office 365, part of the Office 365 E5 suite.

-- Optional: AAD P1 and AIP P1 in order to benefit from the major Microsoft Cloud App Security capabilities.
+- An Azure Active Directory Premium P1 license is required in order to benefit from Cloud App Security real-time controls.

-The sections below describe the steps for using Microsoft Cloud App Security in Power BI.
+The sections below describe the steps for configuring real-time controls for Power BI with Cloud App Security.

 - Create an Azure AD conditional access test policy